sirleeofstanford/sirleeofstanford/README.md

 I'm a Linux Systems Engineer and CyberSecurity Professional with a passion for building resilient, teachable infrastructure.
 My work spans:

 - 🧱 Blockchain technologies
-- 🧠 Programming and scripting (Python, JavaScript, Ruby, Solidity)
+- 🧠 Programming and scripting (Python, JavaScript, Ruby, Solidity, and Java)
 - 🔐 CyberSecurity and forensic diagnostics
 - 🌐 Webhosting and virtualization (Hyper-V, WSL, WireGuard)
 - 🧬 Semantic trust logging and recovery-ledger design